Summary

 Wikipedia

-Grace Meng (born October 1, 1975) is an American lawyer and politician serving as the U.S. representative for New York’s 6th congressional district[1] since 2013.
-A member of the Democratic Party, her district is in the New York City borough of Queens; it includes Bayside, East Elmhurst, Elmhurst, Flushing, Forest Hills, Fresh Meadows, Glendale, Jackson Heights, Kew Gardens, Maspeth, Middle Village and Rego Park.
+Grace Meng (Chinese: 孟昭文; born October 1, 1975) is an American lawyer and politician serving as the U.S. representative for New York’s 6th congressional district[1] since 2013.
+A member of the Democratic Party, her district is situated within the New York City borough of Queens; it includes Bayside, East Elmhurst, Elmhurst, Flushing, Forest Hills, Fresh Meadows, Glendale, Jackson Heights, Kew Gardens, Maspeth, Middle Village, and Rego Park.
 Meng represented the 22nd district in the New York State Assembly from 2009 until 2012.
-She is the first Asian American elected to Congress from New York.[2][3]
+She is the first Asian American elected to the United States Congress from New York.[2]

 Early life and education

-Grace Meng was born on October 1, 1975, in Queens, New York,[4] and was raised in the Bayside and Flushing sections of that borough.[5]
-She is of Taiwanese descent,[6] and is the daughter of Jimmy Meng, an Assemblyman, and Shiao-Mei Meng.[7]
-She attended Nathaniel Hawthorne Middle School and Stuyvesant High School and intended to become a teacher, according to a classmate.[8]
+Grace Meng was born on October 1, 1975, in Queens, New York,[3] and was raised in the Bayside and Flushing sections of that borough.[4]
+She is of Waishengren (外省人) Taiwanese descent,[5] and is the daughter of Jimmy Meng, the first Asian to serve in the New York State Assembly,[6] and Shiao-Mei Meng.[7]
+She attended Nathaniel Hawthorne Middle School and Stuyvesant High School with the intent to become a teacher, according to a classmate.[8]
 She received a B.A. degree from the University of Michigan and a Juris Doctor from the Benjamin N. Cardozo School of Law at Yeshiva University.[9]
 One of her early mentors was Susan Wu Rathbone, founder of the Queens Chinese Women’s Association.[10]

 New York Assembly

-Meng’s father, Jimmy Meng, was elected in 2004 to New York’s 22nd assembly district, becoming the first Asian American to be elected to the legislature in New York State history.[2]
+Meng’s father, Jimmy Meng, was elected in 2004 to New York’s 22nd assembly district, becoming the first Asian American to be elected to the New York State Assembly.[6]
 He was subsequently arrested for wire fraud during an FBI sting investigation.[11]
 He served one term and decided against seeking reelection in 2006.[12]

 Elections